 For instance, you can project how much you expect to spend on salaries for sales, engineering, customer service, marketing, and all of your other teams.

 |Note: You can (and should) present your revenue, COGS, expenses, and payroll projections in a P&L statement.
 Finmark makes it easy to create your P&L forecast without having to use spreadsheets and calculations.|

 In addition to laying out your revenue and expenses, you should also include a cash flow projection.

-A cash flow projection (also known as a cash flow forecast or cash flow statement) is a monthly breakdown of:
+A cash flow projection (also known as a cash flow forecast) is a monthly breakdown of:

 - Accounts receivable: Cash you expect to collect.
 This includes the revenue from sales and any other forms of incoming cash.

 - Accounts payable: Cash you expect to pay out.
 This includes things like the expenses we mentioned above like payroll, office rent, and supplies.
 It also includes other costs like loan repayments and taxes.

 You subtract your accounts payable from your accounts receivable to get your monthly cash balance.